 “Skiing is an amazing sport that is exciting, exhilarating and painful.
 It was exciting because I got to do a sport that was new to me, exhilarating because after you learn the basics you feel like you can do anything and be on top of the world.
 It was sort of painful because when you fell your legs might hit one of your skis and the bottom of the ski is metal.
 But it was from fun falling because you got a chance to try again.
 I would encourage everybody to try skiing.”

 A day skiing or riding on the mountain can be a multi-generational memory maker!
 Liz Murphy, the Marketing Director of Calabogie Peaks Resort, says it’s hard to think of any other sport in the world that multiple generations can enjoy together for a full day of fun.
 “Our three kids began skiing with their grandparents, aunts, uncles, and mom and dad.
 The experience brought everyone closer and generated enthusiasm to keep going back.
 They learned very quickly, gained a lot of confidence and loved the fact that they could keep up.
 It didn’t take long before we were trying to keep up with them.”

 Calabogie Peaks Resort is committed to making learning fun, safe and result-driven encouraging a lifelong enjoyment of skiing and snowboarding.
 To keep up with the demand for beginner programs and terrain, The Peaks has almost doubled the Beginner Bowl, affording learners with progressive terrain for graduated learning.

-In the Parent and Tot program, a child 2- to 4- years old can learn to ski with Mom and Dad by their side in a hands-on private lesson or a small group weekly program.
+In the Kids Snow School program, a child 2- to 4- years old can learn to ski with Mom and Dad by their side in a hands-on private lesson or a small group weekly program.
 The lessons reduce the anxiety for both the parent and child by teaching parents how to manage the newest little tike on the hill.